 Ropes or Restraints?

-The easiest way to get started with bondage is with a set of restraints like cuffs and collars.
+The easiest way to get started with bondage is with a set of restraints or leashes and collars.
 They buckle around the wrist or ankles and can be adjusted to fit anyone.
 You can attach a piece of rope or chain to the loop on your restraint and secure the other end to your bed frame or other furniture.
 And when you’re done, you might even leave the rope in place to make the next time faster!

 Restraints have a lot of advantages.
 It’s easy to use them safely and getting them on and off is fast.
 And no matter how much you pull on them, they won’t get tighter.
 That makes them a better choice than scarves or neckties that can tighten around the wrists from pulling.